 With OBR functionality currently available in three of the four IOU service areas (SCE, SoCalGas and SDG&E), staff continued to coordinate with PG&E on finalizing the tariff governing OBR availability in the utility's service area.
-OBR is expected to launch in PG&E territory in mid-2023.
+OBR is expected to launch in PG&E territory later in 2023.

-18 Projects that have been pre-approved for GoGreen Business have passed a preliminary evaluation and are expected to be enrolled in the program after further development, installation, and review.
+Projects that have been pre-approved for GoGreen Business have passed a preliminary evaluation and are expected to be enrolled in the program after further development, installation, and review.

-Additionally, staff conducted its regular outreach to enrolled and prospective finance companies, contractors and project developers to discuss Program opportunities.
+Additionally, staff conducted its regular outreach to enrolled and prospective finance companies, including a presentation to a consortium of microfinance providers, and connected with contractors and project developers to discuss Program opportunities.